 State laws regarding the bases of liability for sellers of used products are split.
 Some states expressly exclude sales of used products from product liability rules.
 In other states, the general product liability rules apply.

 Defenses to Product Liability

-For instance, assume that a plaintiff wanted to sweep a number of rocks in his driveway back into a bed of rocks.
-The plaintiff decides to use his lawnmower to shoot the rocks back into the rock bed.
+For instance, assume that a plaintiff wanted to sweep several rocks in his driveway back into a bed of stones.
+The plaintiff used his lawnmower to shoot the rocks back into the rock bed.
 One of the rocks strikes and injures the plaintiff.
-The defendant could argue that using the lawnmower to move the rocks off of the driveway was not a reasonably foreseeable use of the product.
+The defendant could argue that using the lawnmower to move the rocks off the driveway was not a reasonably foreseeable use of the product.